Jiaoyang-Li/MAPF-LNS/README.md

 The code requires the external libraries
 BOOST (https://www.boost.org/) and Eigen (https://eigen.tuxfamily.org/).
-An easy way to install the required libraries in Linux:
+An easy way to install the required libraries on Ubuntu:
 ```shell script
 sudo apt update
 ```